mark-archer/StaceMail/README.txt

         e.g: >cd C:\StaceMail
     run code to get pip
         >python get-pip.py
-Get dependencies for StaceMail
+    Assuming everything was successful you should have pip now.
+Verify you have it by typing >pip -V Get dependencies for StaceMail
     >pip install --upgrade google-api-python-client
     >pip install python-gflags
 Test that StaceMail is working
     >python StaceMail.py
+All set, go send a bunch of emails